plutec/shutterFW/README.md

 # Supported devices
 Also, I reuse the same code for differents HW devices that I have:

-- KingArt
+- KingArt Q4 Curtain
 - BlitzWolf SS4 (2 ways)
+- Sonoff Dual R2 (2 ways)

 # Calculate up/down times
+## KingArt Q4
 The MCU manages all the things related with timming, pressing and relays, and inform to the ESP via AT commands.
 To configure the timming do the next:
 - Lower the blind totally.
 - Press the middle button (stop) during 4 seconds.
 The 3 buttons start to blink.
 - Press the up button.
 When the blind reach the top, press again the up button.

 Now, the timming to up/down the blind are configured.
 Remind that this behaviour is managed by the MCU, not any code in this repository related with that.
+## Other boards
+In the configuration webpage, there is an integer that must configured with the time the shutter take to down or up (the maximum of both).
+This time will be use to calculate the percentages of open with Alexa and HomeAssistant.

 # Compilation
-Copy the file config_h to config.h, change your information (WiFi network and MQTT) and compile using platform.io
+Copy the file config_h to config.h, change your board information (also pinout if is required) and compile using platform.io.

+This configuration is only valid for the pinout of the device and to select the device to use.

 # First flash
+## KingArt Q4
 This comment in Tasmota issues is very clear:

 NOTE that the user was wrong, the GPIO0 for flash is SW, close to GND (both soldered).
 The pinout "RES1" is not required.

 https://github.com/arendst/Tasmota/issues/5059#issuecomment-546736419

+## Other boards
+TODO

-# Firmware update
+# Firmware configuration
-When you first the first time, you can use this URL to do the next: http://<ip>:8080/update
+When you flash the device the first time.
+It creates an Access Point with name MIESPITO.
+You must connect to it with password "fibonacci" and navigate to http://192.168.4.1:8080

+Configure the WiFi parameters and other also and restart the device to connect to your wifi.

+After that, navigate to the IP that your router give to the device and configure it in: http://<ip>:8080

 # TODO List
+- [X] Integration of KingArt Q4 Curtain
 - [X] Integration with BlitzWolf SS4
+- [X] Integration of Sonoff Dual R2
+- [X] Dynamic parameters instead hardcoded (time up/down, wifi, mqtt config, hostname, alexa name, ...)
 - [ ] Integration with HomeAssistant
 - [ ] Code clean (hehe)
-- [X] Integration of Sonoff Dual R2
 - [ ] Add mDNS
-- [X] Dynamic parameters instead hardcoded (time up/down, wifi, mqtt config, hostname, alexa name, ...)